 The City provides potable water to all areas within the City Limits (approximately 2,800 acres) except the Diplomat Golf Course, which is irrigated with reuse water from the City of Hollywood.
 Currently, the City has no plans to provide raw or finished water to any other municipality or area outside of its jurisdiction.
+It is noted that there are no areas of the City served by private domestic self-supply systems or potable water wells.
 Figure 3 depicts the water service area (inclusive of all retail and wholesale customers).